ksinha49/ai-workloads/docs/summarization_workflow.md

 1. **Execution input** – Pass the `prompts` array directly in the `StartExecution` payload.
 2. **S3 object** – Store the prompts JSON in S3 and include the bucket/key in the input.
 A Lambda (not shown here) can load the file and inject the array into `body.prompts` before the `Map` state runs.
 3. **Workflow ID** – Provide a `workflow_id` value.
-The `load_prompts` state retrieves all prompts tagged with this ID from the Prompt Engine and populates `body.prompts` automatically.
+The `load_prompts` state retrieves all prompts tagged with this ID from the LLM Gateway and populates `body.prompts` automatically.
 It also loads the workflow's system prompt and sets `body.llm_params.system_prompt`.

 ## Role of `file-summary-lambda`

 Previously this Lambda generated the summaries itself.
 The revised workflow delegates summarization to the `run_prompts` `Map` state. `file-summary-lambda` now receives the pre-generated summaries, formats them according to an optional `output_format` field (PDF, DOCX, JSON or XML), and uploads the resulting file back to S3.

-## Prompt Engine Integration
+## LLM Gateway Integration

 Each object in `body.prompts` may optionally include a `prompt_id` value.
-When present, the `summarize-worker-lambda` sends this identifier to the Prompt Engine before invoking the summarization logic.
-The engine loads the matching template from the DynamoDB table defined by the **prompt-engine** stack, substitutes any variables and forwards the rendered prompt to the router service.
-Only the side effect of calling the engine is required&mdash;the worker still passes the original `query` to the summarization Lambda.
+When present, the `summarize-worker-lambda` sends this identifier to the LLM Gateway before invoking the summarization logic.
+The gateway loads the matching template from its DynamoDB table, substitutes any variables and forwards the rendered prompt to the selected backend.
+Only the side effect of calling the gateway is required&mdash;the worker still passes the original `query` to the summarization Lambda.

 Example entry in `body.prompts`: